JedEatSnax/CollegeProjects/Projects Folder/Data Structures (C++)/Doubly Linked List/README.md

 ## Overview
 This project implements a **doubly linked list** in C++.
 It supports operations such as inserting and deleting nodes at different positions and displaying the list in both forward and reverse directions.

+## Midterms Analysis
+After running the program 5 times, `printMemoryUsage()` shows an average of 3448 KBs peak RAM usage.
+In addition, the program was run 5 times on [JDoodle](https://www.jdoodle.com/online-compiler-c++) and was compiled and executed in an average of 1.6224 seconds.
+Lastly, the worst time complexity of the program is O(n).

 ## Code Snippet
 ```cpp
 int main() {